mre/rust-big-name-big-list/README.md

 # List of Rust use by well-known companies and groups

 The following is a list of "big name" companies and groups that use Rust.
 To qualify, the name must be generally well-known in the software industry.
+If you know of others and/or know of updates to what I have, feel free to send a PR to this list.

 ## Amazon